French inheritance tax law

 Since 2007, the parents are no longer “reserved heirs” if the deceased made a will.
 They can be disinherited to the benefit of a spouse, for instance.

-Rights to the surviving spouse
+Rights to the Surviving Spouse

 If the deceased leaves a spouse and children, French law provides a specific provision for the surviving spouse, increasing his rights over the estate.